jrvanderdoes/purify/paper.md

 : **Subcats models.** Models of cats using body weight and sex to predict heart weight.\label{tab:cats}

-Let the linear model be defined as heart weight being predicted by a intercept, body weight and sex.
+Let the linear model be defined as heart weight predicted by an intercept, body weight, and sex.
 Estimates for the coefficients and the confidence intervals for each parameter are given in \autoref{tab:cats}.
 When applying the linear model directly on the data, only body weights appear to significantly impact heart weight.
 For resampled data, where samples are taken to create more evenly sized groups based on sex, both sex and body weight are determined to be significant.
 The cost for this simple example is that the confidence interval on body weight is larger.
-While additional simulations, or modifying the resampling scheme may mitigate such losses, it is important to consider such effects.
+While additional simulations or modifying the resampling scheme may mitigate such losses, it is important to consider such effects.
 Often the prediction errors, e.g. mean square error (MSE), is more important and in this case, the resampled model also performs better.
 See articles for